CodingPirates/forenings_medlemmer/README.md

 non profit that teaches programming, 3D printing, and other IT related activities to kids.

-We use this system to mange our unions, chapters, members, activities and volunteers.
+We use this system to manage our unions, chapters, members, activities and volunteers.

 ### The system